wilhelm-murdoch/go-collection/README.md

 * `func (c *Collection[T]) Push(items ...T) int` [#](collection.go#L256)
 * `collection.go:256:259` [#](collection.go#L256-L259)

-Push method appends one or more items to the end of a collection, returningthe new length.
+Push method appends one or more items to the end of a collection, returning the new length.

 ```go
 package main